OR WAIT 15 SECS

 A study comparing antimicrobial peptides, or AMPs, a group of small proteins that occur naturally in human saliva and act like antibiotics against oral bacteria, could lead to new ways to screen children for risk of tooth decay and protect them against this common, chronic problem.

 The study, Salivary Antimicrobial Peptide Expression and Dental Caries Experience in Children, published in the September 2005 issue of the journal Antimicrobial Agents and Chemotherapy, involved oral examinations performed on 149 middle school children.
-Researchers at the
+Researchers at the University of Washington in Seattle set out to determine a possible correlation between dental caries prevalence in children and salivary concentrations of three types of antimicrobial peptides.

 Antimicrobial peptides, or AMPs, are one of the body's natural defenses against bacteria, targeting and killing invading microbes.